British Seahorse Survey

 It is now illegal to kill, take or disturb seahorses in British waters.
 The habitat where seahorses are found is also protected which means that if you find a seahorse in a seagrass bed, that seagrass bed is protected.
 This is good news for the seahorses and other species that live there.

-Due to our knowledge of British seahorses, we have advised many governments, including the British government, through its departments such as Natural England, Joint Nature Conservation Committee (JNCC) and Department For Environment and Rural Affairs (DEFRA), amongst others.
-We also helped to shape the seahorse licence that is required from MMO to set up seahorse surveys in our waters.
+Due to our knowledge of British seahorses, we have advised many governments, including the British government, through its departments such as Natural England, Joint Nature Conservation Committee (JNCC) and the Department For Environment and Rural Affairs (DEFRA), amongst others.
+We also helped to shape the seahorse licence that is required by MMO to set up seahorse surveys in our waters.

 We still need to gather more data about British seahorses, so if you find one, please let us know so that we can build more information on their ecology and behaviour.
 This is to make sure we have this amazing ‘little horse of the sea’ around our shores for many years to come.